NURSING 2004 - Nursing Older People

 General Course Information

-Course Code NURSING 2004 Course Nursing Older People Coordinating Unit School of Nursing Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Restrictions Available to B.Nurs students only Course Description Nursing older people is a course that recognises the specialty of caring for the elderly.
+Course Code NURSING 2004 Course Nursing Older People Coordinating Unit Adelaide Nursing School Term Semester 1 Level Undergraduate Location/s North Terrace Campus Units 3 Contact Up to 4 hours per week Restrictions Available to B.Nurs students only Course Description Nursing older people is a course that recognises the specialty of caring for the elderly.
 The course content identifies and provides nursing oriented solutions to the management of falls, incontinence and dementia amongst others.
 The impact of ageing on nutrition, sleep, sexuality and mental well being are considered using cases taken from clinical practice.
 The identification of contemporary skills such as conducting ACAT assessments will enable the student to interact with the aged care system in Australia as both student and registered nurse.

 Course Coordinator: Dr David FoleyCourse Coordinator: Ryan Clarke